iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 > It stopped checking back in February.
 Uninstalled and reinstalled, but it doesn't say it stopped checking unless you go into the app every day and see the last time it did run a check.
 Also does not inform you if you have been exposed after it stops checking.
 Reinstall starts it fresh with no history data.
 Yes bluetooth is on, so don't ask.<br> :date: __2021-04-27 17:53:37__

 > The app only updates its check when you open it which defeats the purpose.<br> :date: __2021-04-27 16:37:45__

-> This has not checked for 4days.
-I now have dropped to 1 star.
-It hasn't checked exposure since 3-22.
-It is now April 26 and still no check since 3-22.
-I will delete this because it is useless to me.<br> :date: __2021-04-26 15:14:29__

-> Doesn't work<br> :date: __2021-04-26 09:17:07__

-> This app and any like it are leftist scare tactics.
-100% propaganda and proof of the socialist/communist agenda and clearly government over reach.
-It's not about helping anyone or keeping anyone safe, it's about power and control.
-Everyone needs to delete this app now.
-Delete it faster than Google/ Michigan will delete this comment.
-How dare anyone think different or go against the globalist agenda.<br> :date: __2021-04-24 15:17:19__